feldera/feldera/sql-to-dbsp-compiler/using.md

 CREATE VIEW Adult AS SELECT Person.name FROM Person WHERE Person.age > 18;
 ```

-The compiler generates a Rust function which implements the query as a function:
+Given this program as input, the SQL compiler generates a Rust
+function which implements the query as a function: given the input
-given the input data, it produces the output data.
+data, it produces the output data.

 The compiler can also generate a function which will incrementally maintain the
 view `Adult` when presented with changes to table `Person`: